yewin-mm/spring-security-jpa-jwt/README.md

 <a name="getting-started"></a>
 ## 🔥 Getting Started
-This project is built with java, maven, postgresql and use `Project Lombok` as plugin.
+This project is built with java, maven, mysql database and use `Project Lombok` as plugin.
 So, please make sure all are installed in you machine.